lmwnshn/deprecated-hugo/content/capyexpress/_index.md

 **FEATURES**

-- The Wikipedia window is resizable.
+- The Wikipedia windows are resizable.
 - The map window is zoomable (click on country to zoom in, click on empty space to zoom out).
 - Date picking, or press left and right for quick previous-day and next-day navigation.